lennyleadership/zhichang/content/docs/03 Soft Skills/05_conflict_resolution/11_4_tactics_backfire.md

 The risk that you’ll take your negative feelings out on innocent bystanders isn’t the only reason to avoid this tactic.
 Caroline Webb, author of *How to Have a Good Day*, points out that, while the intention behind pretending you’re not upset with a difficult colleague may be good — perhaps you want to preserve the relationship — they’re likely to sense your irritation anyway.
 “Because of emotional contagion, they might not be conscious that you harbor negativity toward them, but it will still have an effect on them.
 Your passive-aggressiveness is going to come through, even in remote work environments,” she told me in an interview for my book.
 [Research has shown](http://www.psych.rochester.edu/research/jamiesonlab/wp-content/uploads/2014/01/peters.pdf) that it’s not just you who suffers the physical impact of suppression either.
 If you hide anger or frustration, the blood pressure of those around you is likely to rise as well.
 They may not know exactly what you’re feeling and thinking, but they register underlying tension just the same.

-## **Retaliating**
+## **2. Retaliating**

 Another tempting response to mistreatment is to fight fire with fire.
 If [your passive-aggressive teammate](https://hbr.org/2016/01/how-to-deal-with-a-passive-aggressive-colleague) says one thing in a meeting and does something completely different afterward, why not do the same to them?
 Or if your pessimistic colleague is going to poke a zillion holes in your ideas, why shouldn’t you take them down when they suggest something new?
 Unfortunately, stooping to their level doesn’t generally work.
 You intensify the feeling of being on opposing sides rather than giving the dynamic a chance to change.
 And retaliation often makes you look bad.
 Or worse, it violates your values.

 To avoid giving into the (understandable) desire for revenge, commit to behaving in line with your values.
 Sometimes it’s helpful to write them down.
 What is it that you care about?
 What matters most to you?
 If you’re not sure, consider looking at [a set of universal values](https://www.psychologytoday.com/us/blog/theory-knowledge/201410/theory-ten-universal-values) and see which resonate with you, listing them in order of importance.
 Then, when you’re coming up with a plan for how you want to respond to your insecure boss or biased coworker, refer to the list and make sure that the tactics you land on align with your values.

-## **Shaming**
+## **3. Shaming**

-When I’m dealing with someone who pushes my buttons, I often fantasize about sending an email to everyone who knows them, outing them as a jerk.
+When I’m dealing with <u>someone who pushes my buttons</u>, I often fantasize about sending an email to everyone who knows them, outing them as a jerk.
 My (flawed) logic is that if the person who has wronged me is humiliated enough, they will be forced to change their ways.

 Bob Sutton, author of *The No Asshole Rule*, summed it up this way: “Calling people an asshole is one of the most reliable ways to turn someone into an asshole — or make them hate you.”
 That’s because feelings of shame rarely inspire us to behave better; more often, they make us lash out further.